lmapii/practical-zephyr/02_devicetree_basics/readme.md

   string = "bar";
 ```

-There are two things that we have already seen but haven't explicitly mentioned throughout this chapter: We can use node references outside the root node to define additional properties, and we can use a different syntax for specifying array values.
+There are two things that we have already seen but haven't explicitly described throughout this article: We can use node references outside the root node to define _additional_ properties for a node or change a node's existing properties, and we can use a different syntax for specifying array values:

-In the above example, the property `int` of the node `/node_with_equivalent_arrays` is overwritten with the value _2_, and a value `"bar"` is added to the node using its label `label_equivalent`.
+In the above example, the property `int` of the node `/node_with_equivalent_arrays` is overwritten with the value _2_, and a value `"bar"` is added to the node's property `string` using its label `label_equivalent`.

-In addition, we see that we don't have to provide all values of an `array` within a single set of `<..>`, but can instead separate them via comments.
+We also see that we don't have to provide all values of an `array` within a single set of `<..>`, but can instead place each value into its own pair of `<..>` and separate the values via commas.
 We also see the alternative syntax for `uint8-arrays`.
-In the semantics chapter, we'll see that the output is indeed the same, for now you have to trust me on this.
+In the semantics article, we'll see that the output is indeed the same, for now, you have to trust me on this.

 The following is the generated output for the two nodes `/node_with_props` and `/node_with_equivalent_arrays`: